dylanlrrb/Please-Contain-Yourself/README.md

 ---

 ### WHAT IS DOCKER?
-Sure the logo is adorable, but what's all this noise about containerization?
+Sure the logo is adorable, but what's all this noise about containers?

 Let's get some context by comparing Docker to something that you might be familiar with- Virtual Machines.
 Virtual Machines are just an emulation of another computer on a computer.
 Say you have a Windows computer and you wanted to run a program that is only available on Mac; one way you could get around this is by virtually running a Mac on your Windows machine.
 This works because the Virtual machine wraps the piece of software you want to run in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries, etc.